mochi-neko/fars/README.md

 ## Sign in with OAuth credentials

 > [!IMPORTANT]
-> This crate does not provide methods to get OAuth credentials for each ID provider.
+> This crate does not provide methods to get OAuth credential for each ID provider.
 >
-> When you use signing in with OAuth credentials, please implement a method to get target OAuth credentials.
+> When you use signing in with OAuth credential, please implement a method to get target OAuth credential.

 See also [supported OAuth providers](#supported-oauth-id-providers).

 ### Google OAuth

-To sign in with Google OAuth credentials,
+To sign in with Google OAuth credential,

 1. Create a config (`fars::Config`) with your Firebase project API key.
 2. Get OpenID token from Google OAuth API.
 See [reference](https://developers.google.com/identity/protocols/oauth2/web-server#obtainingaccesstokens).
 3. Sign in with specifying `request_uri` and `IdpPostBody::Google`.

+A sample code to [sign in with Google OAuth credential](https://firebase.google.com/docs/reference/rest/auth#section-sign-in-with-oauth-credential) with [tokio](https://github.com/tokio-rs/tokio) and [anyhow](https://github.com/dtolnay/anyhow) is as follows:

 ```rust
 use fars::data::IdpPostBody;